Orientation Guide

 When are affiliates formed?

-In either case, people in an area want a way to give back to their community.
+In any case, people in an area want a way to give back to their community.
 They want to grow local giving, provide local grants, and organize local resources to meet local needs.
 They are seeking a source of funds for a community and a way to make local decisions about how to use those funds.
 And they are seeking a cost-effective way to do all of this.

 (Aspen Institute Community Strategies Group 2014).